greenware2/meh-whynot/README.md

 - [Virtupet](https://virtu.pet) - A recreation of 2005-06 Neopets.
 - [Grundo's Cafe](https://grundos.cafe) - A recreation of 2005-06 Neopets.
 Updates for new paintbrushes and similar items are pushed out regularly.
 - [Scape05](https://scape05.com) - A recreation of 2005 RuneScape.

 # Misc.
 - [Toonami: Aftermath](https://www.toonamiaftermath.com) - Pretty sick revival of Toonami from the mid 2000s.
 Also includes revivals of Nickelodeon and MTV from around 1997.
+- [ucanet](https://ucanet.net) - a DNS replacement service for your Windows 98+ computer.
+You can also register your domains via their discord server listed onsite.

 # Upcoming
 -  **Social Networking**: NewSpace, a complete recreation of Myspace circa 2005.
 Ran by the same dude who runs Retrobook.
 -  **Photography**: Snippr, a faithful recreation of Flickr right when it launched, will include API, Uploadr, so and so.